mhightower83/Spi0Utils/README.md

 downloaded says it is QE/S9 and my ESP12-F module with XMC flash is also QE/S9.
 There is no substitute for testing on real hardware.

-* Each Flash Chip vendor of interest, may need individual initialization code.
+* Some flash chips, may need individual initialization code.

 <!--
 ```